Shel Fanelli

 I have been getting a lot of requests to publish my secret to great tasting grains.
-Whether you are cooking rice, millet, quinoa (actually a seed that prepared like a grain) or amaranth the key to aromatic, flavorful dishes is - soaking and dry roasting.
+Whether you are cooking rice, millet, quinoa (actually a seed that prepared like a grain) or amaranth the key to aromatic, flavorful dishes is -brining and dry roasting.
+Brining is simply soaking in salted water.

 Because this takes a little time dedication, make a large batch.
 This process is worth every minute.
 While I mention rice in the instructions, you may substitute the grain of your choice.

 Rice and other grains go a long way in a meal and as a meal.
-Be sure to prep at least two meals worth of rice.
+Be sure to prep enough rice for a few meals worth of rice.
+DON'T MISS my meal suggestions, below under Batch Cooking.

 INSTRUCTIONS